ombori/grid-docs/apps/queue/releasenotes/README.md

 ## 2021-11-17
 #### Features
-- Order pickup: now customers will be able to Cancel order pickup
+- Order pickup: Customers will be able to Cancel order pickup
-- Order pickup: now customers will be able to send feedback about order pickup experience
+- Order pickup: Customers will be able to send feedback about the order pickup experience

 #### Bugfixes
 - Fixed duration label for bookings